Ion Vinea: Post-Symbolist "new faith"

 Other noted targets were moderate "academic" Symbolists, including Anna de Noailles, Dimitrie Anghel, and especially Ovid Densusianu; and modernists of uncertain convictions, among them Eugen Lovinescu—to whom Vinea reserved some of his more bitter sarcasm.
 In a 1916 piece, he imagined Lovinescu as "a youth, already a bourgeois, already bloated and probably soft".
 Vinea was himself greatly charismatic, variously described by his peers as "enviable", "beautiful and serene", but also "spoiled".
 According to fellow modernist Felix Aderca, Vinea sacrificed himself to "originality" and "style", mocking his inferiors and only picking up on "the finest poetic waves".
 He made a point of showing that he despised literary cafés, the gathering spots of "poets with no muse".
 He did however attend Terasa Oteteleșanu and other such bars, mixing in with the literary crowd.
 Consumed by his involvement in public life, he graduated from Saint Sava in 1914 with the mediocre average of 6.80.

-This period saw the start of World War I, with Romania settling into a tense neutrality that lasted to August 1916.
+This period saw the start of World War I, with Romania settling into a tense neutrality that lasted until August 1916.
 Vinea involved himself even more in political and social debates: writing for Tudor Arghezi and Gala Galaction's Cronica, he defended a schoolgirl accused of fornication, and helped propel the issue to national prominence.
 He kept a lasting grudge against Arghezi, who frequently censored his "revolutionary" outbursts; for his part, Arghezi noted in 1967 that he always "loved and admired" Vinea.
 Also at Cronica, he published praise for poets Maniu and George Bacovia, who best agreed with his ideal post- and para-Symbolist aesthetics.
 Vinea was also featured in Alexandru Bogdan-Pitești's dailies, Libertatea and Seara, where he also inducted Costin.
 He preserved a keen interest in wartime politics, but did not explicitly share the "Germanophile" agenda that supported the Central Powers, although it was prevalent at Cronica, Seara, and Libertatea.
 Like Arghezi, Bogdan-Pitești and Cocea, he maintained a lasting hatred for the establishment National Liberal Party (PNL), which translated into sympathies for either conservatism or socialism.
 At the time, he decried Romanian politics as one of intrigues and "latrines", caricaturing Ion I. C. Brătianu and Take Ionescu as egotistical tyrants.